simonjaeger/OfficeDev-HOL/Word-Add-in/README.md

     </button>

     ```
-2. In **Home.js**, add an event handler (below the initialization of the Office UI Fabric components, in the **ready** function) for the click event of the newly added button:
+2. In **Home.js**, add an event handler (below the initialization of the Office UI Fabric components, in the **ready** function) for the click event of the added button:
     ```js
     // Add event handlers
     $('#add-plain-text').click(addPlainText);